Clayton Heafner

-Clayton Vance Heafner (July 20, 1914 – December 31, 1960) was an American golfer, and the father of golfer Vance Heafner.
+Clayton Vance Heafner (July 20, 1914 – December 31, 1960) was an American professional golfer.

+Career

 Heafner was born in Charlotte, North Carolina.

-Heafner won seven times on the PGA Tour, played on two Ryder Cup teams, and finished runner-up in the 1949 and 1951 U.S. Opens.
-Often described as “fiery” and as a “fierce competitor”, Heafner played on two victorious Ryder Cup teams, in 1949 and 1951, with a four-match record of 3-0-1.
-In the 1949 match, the U.S. was without Ben Hogan, Byron Nelson and Cary Middlecoff, but Heafner keyed a winning rally from a 3-1 team deficit by beating Dick Burton 3 and 2.
+Heafner won four times on the PGA Tour, played on two Ryder Cup teams, and finished runner-up in the 1949 and 1951 U.S. Opens.
+Often described as “fiery” and as a “fierce competitor”, Heafner played on two victorious Ryder Cup teams, in 1949 and 1951, with a four-match record of 3–0–1.
+In the 1949 match, the U.S. was without Ben Hogan, Byron Nelson and Cary Middlecoff, but Heafner keyed a winning rally from a 3–1 team deficit by beating Dick Burton, 3 and 2.

 He finished second in the 1951 U.S. Open to Ben Hogan.

 Heafner was also a key figure in helping Charlie Sifford break the color barrier on the PGA Tour, by playing matches against him on Mondays and providing counsel Sifford carried with him through his playing days.

+Personal life

-Heafner played in nine Masters, and when his son Vance played in the 1978 Masters, they became one of nine father-son duos to play the storied event.
+Heafner's son, Vance Heafner, was also a professional golfer.
+When Vance played in the 1978 Masters Tournament they became one of nine father-son duos to play in the event.
 Clayton and Vance are also only one of five father-son combinations to win a PGA Tour event.